jhaunn/jhaunn/README.md

 - 🎓 &nbsp; Studying Computer Science at University of Santo Tomas.

-- 🌱 &nbsp; Learning about Game Development, Web Development, and Competetive Programming.
+- 🌱 &nbsp; Learning about Game Development and Web Development.

 - ✍️ &nbsp; Watching Anime, Reading Manga, and playing games as hobbies.